 What features do you need?

-If you are using the walker for any length of time then one of the most popular features is a walker with a seat.
-And if you’re running errands or doing the shopping then a shopping basket or bag are a must have — you’ll want to make sure they are large enough to fit the most common items you need to carry.
+If you are using the for any length of time then one of the most popular features is a with a .
+And if you’re running errands or doing the shopping then a shopping basket or bag are a must have – you’ll want to make sure they are large enough to fit the most common items you need to carry.

 - Drink or cup holder: useful for staying hydrated on long outings or when outdoors in the sun.